BatelT/devops-101-workshop/README.md

 1. [JFrog Cloud account](https://jfrog.com/artifactory/start-free/#saas)

     This is free, no credit card required.
-It includes access to Artifactory and Xray, with a limited amount of storage, transfer, and build minutes.
+It includes access to Artifactory and Xray, with a limited amount of storage transfer.
 2. Docker

     The Docker client should be installed and configured on your machine.